antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 ## **Technologies and Motivations**

-- For the _server side_ development we have used **Nuxt.js** that is a open source javaScript library based on Vue.js,Node.js, Webpack and Babel.js.
+- For the _server side_ development it has been used **Nuxt.js** that is a open source javaScript library based on Vue.js,Node.js, Webpack and Babel.js.
-- For the _hosting_ our application we have used **Heroku**.
+- For _hosting_ the application it has been used **Heroku**.
 The website is accessible at [insideBO.herokuapp.com](https://insidebo.herokuapp.com/).
 - Since the website is data-base driven, for the _database implementation_ we have used **PostgreeSQL** and **pgAdmin 4**.

 <br>